1.7 Funding youth policy

 What is funded

 Support to youth organizations provides another indication of the overall commitment to youth.
-In 2019 the Directorate for Children, Youth and Family Affairs spent NOK 153.6 million for youth organizations and NOK 224 million for organizations representing persons with disabilities.
-13 of 15 ministries provide grants to voluntary organizations annually, many of them youth organizations or organizations with projects aimed at or run by youth.
+In 2022 the Directorate for Children, Youth and Family Affairs spent approximately NOK 162 million for youth organizations and NOK 222 million for organizations representing persons with disabilities.
+In addition, 13 of 15 ministries provide grants to voluntary organizations annually, many of them youth organizations or organizations with projects aimed at or run by youth.

 The Office of the Auditor General (OAG) provides the parliament with a comprehensive and independent audit of the government.
 The tasks of the OAG are to: